 UPDATE!!!!
 Only three weeks later and I have an update to #3 below.
-I have tried Mint and have found it is not recommended for business accounting.
+I have tried Mint and have found it is not recommended for business accounting, but if you are interesting in have a better business managing you can start using a payroll system check this payroll guide for small businesses.
 It does not do invoices.
 I am so excited about starting up my Quickbooks app again and continuing our long relationship!
 Mint is made by Intuit, which is the company that also makes Quickbooks, Quicken and Turbotax.
 This is from the Mint help section:

 Mint is a personal finance tool, we don’t (and likely won’t) offer this feature.
 You may want to check out Quickbooks products.

 Last night I heard some enlightening words spoken by Ian Munc, CPA at the WIMP meetup on how to use technology to manage the money side of my business.
 This is NOT a recapitulation of what Ian said but what I heard.
 (Just so you know.)

 #1 I’m ENTITLED TO AN EIN NUMBER FROM THE GOVERNMENT!
 WOOHOO!

 I thought you had to be a LLC, B Company, S Corporation or Ltd or whatever to have an EIN.
 For you freelancers that don’t know, an EIN is an Employer’s Identification Number.
 This is a number that is used by business entities on their tax forms.
 Now that I am entitled to one, I can use it instead of spreading my SSN all over the place on those W-9s you fill out for Fiverr , Odesk, Paypal, Square, Thumbtack, etc., etc. Also when I have to issue 1099s to contractors I don’t have to compromise my security by passing out my SSN, I can use my EIN.